kyeongbokong/Knowledge-Distillation-aided-End-to-End-Learning-for-Linear-Precoding-in-Multiuser-MIMO-Downlink-Sys/README.md

 # Knowledge-Distillation-aided-End-to-End-Learning-for-Linear-Precoding-in-Multiuser-MIMO-Downlink-System

-With Knowledge distillation
+With Knowledge distillation:

 Run Limited_feedback_MU_Expanded_Final_8_2_4_scrating_hint_same_network.py

-Without Knowledge distillation
+Without Knowledge distillation:

 Run Limited_feedback_MU_Expanded_Final_8_2_4_scrating_no_hint_same_network.py

-Environment
+Environment:

 This code is tested in Tensorflow 2.5 with RTX3090, but Tensorflow version 1 can also be used with small modifications.